50 years of spin glass theory

-EA and SK had both made a ‘natural’ ansatz for the order parameter $q^{\alpha\beta}$ that it should have the same value for any non-identical pair of replicas ${\alpha}\neq {\beta}$, now known as ‘replica symmetry’ (RS).
-However, two years later, J.R.L. de Almeida and D.J Thouless \cite{Almeida1978a} showed that this choice was unstable against fluctuations in replica space.
-Two further years later, Giorgio Parisi \cite{Parisi1979} devised a remarkable ‘replica symmetry breaking’ (RSB) ansatz that solved the negative entropy problem and also gave a lower ground state energy result close to the KS simulation.
-It involved radically new mathematical conceptualization and formulation, in which the order parameter is now a function $q(x);0\leq x \leq 1$.
-In 1983 he provided its physical explanation \cite{Parisi1983} and opened a new insightful physical conceptualization.
-Interest and activity exploded, leading to many further new discoveries \cite{Mezard_etc}, such as ultrametricity, non-selfaveraging, unusual dynamics, breakdown of the usual fluctuation-dissipation theorem, extensions to new theoretical models and further new concepts and perspectives, e.g. to simple glasses and multiple meta-equilibria, leading eventually to Parisi’s Nobel Prize of 2021.
+EA and SK had both employed a `natural' ansatz for $q^{\alpha\beta} =N^{-1} \sum_{i} {\langle {S_{i}^{\alpha} S_{i}^{\beta}} \rangle}$, that it should have the same value $q$ for any non-identical pair of replicas ${\alpha}\neq {\beta}$, a property now known as `replica symmetry'.
+However, also in 1978, Jairo de Almeida and David Thouless \cite{Almeida1978a} showed that this choice is unstable against fluctuations in replica space.
+Two further years later, Giorgio Parisi \cite{Parisi1979} devised a revolutional `replica symmetry breaking' ansatz that solved the negative entropy problem and also gave a lower ground state energy result, close to that of the simulation reported in Ref \cite{KS}.
+It involved a radically new mathematical conceptualization and formulation, in which the order parameter is now a function $q(x);0\leq x \leq 1$.
+The figure illustrates the eventual resultant phase diagram of the SK model.

-While EA chose to study the symmetric zero-mean random exchange distribution, SK included provision for a non-zero mean to emulate the experimental observations of transitions from ferromagnetism to spin glass with lowering of the concentration of magnetic constituent.